Here are the seven essential fundraising skills:

 Start by exploring your philanthropic journey.
 Include a clear understanding of the difference between philanthropy, development, and fundraising.
 Fundraising offers people opportunities to improve their lives.
 Prove it.
 Give a stretch gift, one that involves a personal sacrifice-large or small.

-From hundreds of possibilities, you do fundraising by planning a sequential set of steps to move potential donors to lifelong donors.
+From hundreds of possibilities, you do fundraising by planning a sequential set of steps to move prospective givers to lifelong donors.
 Each year you refine your efforts.
-For instance, this year, you focus on meeting new donors and gluing them to your community with small, intimate events.
+For instance, as you meet new donors this year, you “glue” them to your community with small, intimate events.

 Fundraising is a team sport.
-And, besides its way too much work to do alone.
+And, besides, it’s way too much work to do alone.
 So, you identify, recruit, and train your board, staff, and even other donors to help.
+Read about how in Let’s Raise Nonprofit Millions Together.

 Once you recognize that you have too many income opportunities (not too few), you learn to prioritize and solicit a subset of your prospects who are most likely to give generously.
 This focus allows you to create remarkable outcomes with your limited resources.